 The Microsoft Project field mapping file defines field mappings between Team Foundation fields and Microsoft Project fields.
 Unlike Microsoft Excel, Microsoft Project uses a limited set of fields that includes predefined fields such as Task Name and custom fields.
 When a user publishes or refreshes work item data in a Microsoft Project file, the field map is used to determine which fields in the work item database match the fields in Microsoft Project.

 The field mapping file is specified on a per-team project basis.
 To retrieve the field mapping file, you must download it from a team project.
 After you make changes, you upload it to the team project and the changes apply to all users of that team project.
-For more information about how to download or upload the Microsoft Project field mapping file, see How to: Download or Upload a Microsoft Project Field Mapping File.
+For more information about how to download or upload the Microsoft Project field mapping file, see.

 To specify a mapping between a work item field and a project column, use the Mapping element.

 Use the following XML syntax to specify a mapping between a work item type field and a Microsoft Project field.
 The Mapping element is used to specify a field mapping.

 <Mapping WorkItemTrackingFieldReferenceName="" ProjectField="" ProjectName="" ProjectUnits="" PublishOnly=""/>

 The following table describes the attributes that can be used with the Mapping element.